pbatorre/rails-interview-project/README.md

 *   Add tests around the code you write as you deem appropriate.
 Assume that the API cannot be changed once it's released and test accordingly.
 *   You are welcome to add any models or other code you think you need, as well as any gems.
 *   You are also free the modify the existing code however you see fit.

-## Project Setup

-Clone this repo locally, and from the top-level directory run:

-`bundle install`

-`bundle exec rake db:setup`

-To make sure it's all working,

-`rails s`

-You should see this same information.

-## Submitting your project

-Fork this repo and give us access to your fork.
-If you need to add any additional instructions to the README please put them at the very top of that file and mention.
-Expect to discuss your design decisions during the interview.